MARY OLIVER

 this decision,

-this trailing of the long legs in the water,
+this trailing of the long legs in

 this opening of the heavy body